Blanche Marvin

-Blanche S. Marvin MBE (née Schein; born 17 January 1925) is an American-born theatre critic, producer, writer, and former actress and dancer who is based in the United Kingdom.
+Blanche Marvin MBE (née Schein; born 17 January 1925), also known as Blanche Zohar, is an American-born theatre critic, producer, writer, and former actress and dancer, long-based in London.

 Life and career

 Blanche Schein was born in Brooklyn, New York City on 17 January 1925.
 She later adopted the name of Blanche Zohar.
 She reportedly left home at age 14 to act and dance on Broadway, before appearing in Lute Song (1946), which starred Mary Martin and Yul Brynner.